atmention/code_portfolio/README.md

 [![Product Name Screen Shot][product-screenshot]](https://atmention.github.io/code_portfolio/)

-View the commit history to see the changes made to my Code Portfolio site, making it more accessibile in the process.
+View the commit history to see the changes made to my Code Portfolio site as it developed.

 <p align="right">(<a href="#top">back to top</a>)</p>